-Stir up a batch of this Spiced Holiday Sangria in advance of your next seasonal gathering – it’s a total crowd-pleaser, packed with festive flavors, and couldn’t be easier to make.
+Stir up a batch of this warmly spiced Holiday Sangria for this year’s holiday party or Christmas dinner – it’s a total crowd-pleaser, packed with festive flavors, and couldn’t be easier to make.

-Video: Red Christmas Sangria
+Christmas Sangria Ingredients

 How to Make Christmas Sangria

 Seasonally spiced red sangria is the cocktail of the holiday season.
 It’s fruity and punchy, but also just sophisticated enough – AKA it’s going to make everyone happy!
-Make a large batch and serve in a punch bowl as the centerpiece of your holiday table.
+Make a large batch and serve in a pitcher or punch bowl as the centerpiece of your holiday table.

 - Prepare the fruit.
-Slice one orange into wedges and dice an apple into cubes.
+Slice one orange into wedges, then halve; dice an apple into bite sized pieces.
+Place the oranges, apples, and a cup of whole cranberries into a pitcher.

-- Place the oranges, apples, and a cup of whole cranberries into a pitcher.
-Add white sugar to the fruit and use a wooden spoon to gently crush the fruit with the sugar – this is called “muddling” and will help to release some of the juices and natural flavors in the fruits, which will deepen the flavor of the sangria.
+- Add white sugar to the fruit and use a wooden spoon to gently crush the fruit with the sugar – this is called “muddling” and will help to release some of the juices and natural flavors in the fruits, which will deepen the flavor of the sangria.

 - Pour in the liquids – brandy, orange juice, cranberry juice, and red wine.

 - Stir thoroughly, then transfer to the fridge to chill for at least 4 hours, and up to overnight.

-Pour over ice and enjoy!
+- Pour over ice and enjoy!
 This recipe yields 6-8 servings and easily scales up for a crowd.

-- Serve this Christmas sangria in a pitcher for a standard batch, or in a large punch bowl with a ladle for larger batches – it’s the simplest way to serve sangria for a crowd.
+- Serving.
+Serve this Christmas sangria in a pitcher for a standard batch, or in a large punch bowl with a ladle for larger batches – it’s the simplest way to serve sangria for a crowd.

 - Punch Bowl

-- 1 orange sliced into wedges
+- 1 orange, sliced into wedges

-- 1 c cranberries
+- 1 cup cranberries

-- ¼ c white sugar
+- ¼ cup white sugar

-- ¾ c brandy
+- ¾ cup brandy

-- ½ c orange juice
+- ½ cup orange juice

-- ½ c cranberry juice
+- ½ cup cranberry juice

 - 1 tsp whole cloves